Your Rights and Choices as a Patient

 - Right to Recognition of Advance Medical Directives

 Healthcare providers and your substitute decision-maker are legally bound to follow your wishes for treatment, provided they are appropriate to your medical condition and clearly outlined in valid advance medical directives.
-Click here to become a member and receive your complimentary Advance Care Directive Kit.
+Click here to download your complimentary Advance Care Planning Kit.

 - Right to Recognition of a Substitute Decision-MakerIf you can no longer participate in medical decisions, you have the right to have your substitute decision-maker (SDM) speak for you with the same authority as if you were speaking for yourself.

 - Right to a Second Opinion

 It is important you feel confident of any medical decisions you need to make, and part of that confidence will come from the understanding and trust you have with your doctor.